eilyat/principalai/src/content/capabilities/Economic Impact Analysis.md

 ---
 title: 'Economic Impact Analysis'
-description: 'Do the benefits of your investment exceed the costs?'
+description: 'Assessing the economic effects of policies, projects, and market changes'
-navDesc: 'Providing advice and forecasts in the area of energy sector investment.'
+navDesc: 'Data-driven insights on economic impact'
-cardSummary: 'We provide expert advice on energy.
-Principal economics are experts in the field of energy economics with experience in developing and adopting economic models assessing energy issues in New Zealand.'
+cardSummary: 'Expert analysis of economic outcomes'
 cardImg: ''
 bannerImage: '/blog-placeholder-3.jpg'
 ---

 Estimate the impact of your activities using our extensive economic assessment frameworks